 If you see photos or videos that you've created in another member's photostream, don't panic.
 This is probably just a misunderstanding and not malicious.
 A good first step is to contact them via FlickrMail and politely ask them to remove it.
-If that doesn't work, please file a Notice of Infringement with the Yahoo Copyright Team who will take it from there.
+If that doesn't work, please file a Notice with Flickr's Designated Copyright Agent referenced in the Flickr Terms & Conditions of Use who will take it from there.

 You may be tempted to post an entry on your photostream or in our public forum about what's happening, but that's not the best way to resolve a possible copyright problem.
 We don't encourage singling out individuals like this on Flickr as it could be seen as harassment which is against our guidelines.

 If you don't feel that you can abide by our Community Guidelines as outlined above, maybe Flickr isn't for you.
 We've crafted these guidelines to ensure that everyone within the Flickr community has a good time.